 Sam: You know it’s funny what you were saying because that was my experience with the [inaudible 07:06].
 Like with the dips and the peaks, so whenever I was trying to bring one, let’s say the 80 down, then the 160 would go higher than I wanted and then it was always this game of back and forth and it was never working.

 Dennis: It was never natural.

 Dennis: I always frown at those room correction software.
 They were good below 100 cycles.
 Because you know less energy below 100 cycles is always welcome almost in any room.
 But I never liked what they did to the mid-range and I never liked what they did to the sound stage.
 They seemed to kind of push everything together and it was too crowded, you couldn’t separate.

 Sam: Right, right, right.
 Right.

-Think of your room as a glass of water.
+Think of your room like a glass of water.
 And you’ve got too much water in your room so we have to bring the water level down.
 So we’re going to drop sponges in the glass to lower the water level.
 How many sponges, where to put them and stuff, that’s all data that I have in my database.
 So we really don’t need to spend a lot of time in measurements and stuff because I have already done that.
-Now are we going to hit it right away first time?
+Now, are we going to hit it right away the first time?
 Most of the time we get pretty close.
-It might be a one or two unit difference but that’s fixable and we can fix that.
+It might be a one or two-unit difference but that’s fixable and we can fix that.